AntonioGarciaGarvi/AntonioGarciaGarvi.github.io/_portfolio/portfolio-3.md

 To bridge the gap between the sales team's requirements and the code, I formulated the specific Machine Learning task as follows:

-**Goal**: Develop a Machine Learning model that, given a user and a product, predicts if the user would purchase it if they were buying with us at that point in time.
+> **Goal:** Develop a Machine Learning model that, given a **user** and a **product**, predicts if the user would purchase it if they were buying with us at that point in time.

 This translation turns the business challenge into a Binary Classification problem.
 By predicting this specific probability, we can score every user against the target products and only act when that probability exceeds our risk threshold.

+### Evaluation Metrics: Visualizing the Tradeoff
+Because there is a clear tradeoff between the volume of notifications sent (potential sales) and the "annoyance factor" (churn risk), simple accuracy is not enough.
+We need to visualize the balance between True Positives (successful sales) and False Positives (annoyed users).

+To navigate this, I focused on two key curves:
+* **ROC Curve:** To evaluate the model's general ability to distinguish between buyers and non-buyers.
+* **Precision-Recall (PR) Curve:** Given the class imbalance, this was critical.
+It helps us understand exactly how much precision we lose as we try to capture more buyers (Recall).

 ## 3. EDA